awesome-reactivesearch/airbeds/README.md

 ## Read About It

-A how to build post will be available shortly.
+A how to build post is available over [here](https://scotch.io/tutorials/build-an-airbnb-clone-with-react-and-elasticsearch).

 ## License